vmeade/cordoba-web.github.io/_posts/2019-03-15-welcome-to-jekyll.markdown

 <img src="/assets/img/home.png" width="250" style="margin-right:15px;"/>
 It appears that the universe has collided with Herot many, many times.
 This is not the first site, host, or post of this blog.
 Argumentum ad baculum de Grendel.

-This month I'm plannin to do the follow:
+This month I'm planning to do the follow:
 </p>
 <ol>
  <li>a personalized english translation of <b>La lotería en Babilonia</b> from Borges's <em>El jardín de senderos que se bifurcan</em></li>